EPFL-LAPD/Overprinting-with-Tomographic-Volumetric-Additive-Manufacturing/README.md

-# Overprinting for Tomographic Volumetric Additive Manufacturing
+# Overprinting with Tomographic Volumetric Additive Manufacturing

 This is the supplementary code and configuration files for the following paper: